svakulenk0/svakulenk0.github.io/index.md

 <br>
-My primary research interest relate to Natural Language Understanding with the application to Information Retrieval, and in particular <b>Conversational Search</b> in semi-structured data sources, such as Knowledge Graphs, Open Data portals and Social Media news streams.
+My primary research interests relate to Natural Language Understanding with application to Information Retrieval, and in particular <b>Conversational Search</b>.